-The Board of Directors has extensive powers to manage, administer and govern all matters related to our business, subject only to any powers exercisable solely by the General Meeting of shareholders.
-SCF's Board of Directors, in accordance with its corporate by laws (estatutos sociales), is comprised of no less than five and no more than fifteen members appointed by the General Meeting of shareholders for a three-year term and re-elected as applicable for further three-year terms.
-All of the Directors are appointed by the Banco Santander Group, owner of 100% of our shares, at the General Meeting of shareholders.
-Members of the Board of Directors may not necessarily be shareholders, except in the event that vacancies on the Board of Directors arise during the interval between General Meetings, in which case, the relevant vacancy is typically filled by the Board of Directors itself by co-opting the shareholders.
+The board of directors has extensive powers to manage, administer and govern all matters related to the Consumer Group's business, subject only to any powers exercisable solely by the General Meeting of shareholders.
+SCF's board of directors, in accordance with its corporate by laws (estatutos sociales), is comprised of no less than five and no more than fifteen members appointed by the General Meeting of shareholders for a three-year term and re-elected as applicable for further three-year terms.
+All of the directors are appointed by the Banco Santander Group, owner of 100% of the shares of the Issuer, at the General Meeting of shareholders.
+Members of the board of directors may not necessarily be shareholders, except in the event that vacancies on the board of directors arise during the interval between General Meetings, in which case, the relevant vacancy is typically filled by the board of directors itself by co-opting the shareholders.

-As at the date of this Information Memorandum, the Board of Directors was comprised of eleven members, excluding its Non Director Secretary and Non Director Vice Secretary, as set out in the table below:
+As at the date of this Base Prospectus, the board of directors is comprised of eleven members, excluding the Non-Director Secretary and Non-Director Vice Secretary, as set out in the table below: